glondu/belenios/README.md

     equivs-build $BELENIOS/stuff/belenios-deps-minimal.control
     equivs-build $BELENIOS/stuff/belenios-deps-all.control

-Then install the chosen `deb`s with `dpkg -i`, followed by `aptitude` to install missing dependencies.
+Then install the chosen `deb`s with `dpkg -i`, followed by `apt-get -f install` to install missing dependencies.

 NOTE: `equiv-build` should not be run from a NFS directory!